Food additives

 7. Monosodium glutamate (GMS or MSG E621)

-Purpose: Flavor Enhancer
+Purpose: Flavor enhancer

-What: It is found largely in Asian cuisine to enhance the taste of food and in many processed foods (soups, frozen meals, salad dressings, etc.).Other foods such as tomatoes, grapes and some cheeses contain it naturally
+What: It is found largely in Asian cuisine to enhance the flavor of foods and in many processed foods (soups, frozen meals, salad dressings, etc.).
+Other foods such as tomatoes, grapes, and some cheeses contain it naturally.

 8. Asparthame (E951)